kojiari/smaglinker/README.md

-MetaSAG
+SMAGLinker
 ------
-MetaSAG is bioinformatic tool that can integrate single amplified genome (SAG) and metagenome to reconstruct qualified microbial genomes.
+SMAGLinker is bioinformatic tool that can integrate single amplified genome (SAG) and metagenome to reconstruct qualified microbial genomes.

 Table of Contents
 ------